vsquicciarini/madys/docs/source/contrast_curves.rst

 Contrast curves
 =====

-Creation of a CurveObject instance
+Creation of a DetectionMap instance
 ----------------

-In addition to the characterization of stars and substellar objects, MADYS provides another particularly useful feature for the high-contrast imaging (HCI) community: namely, the capability to convert detection limit curves of a HCI observation into mass limit curves.
+In addition to the characterization of stars and substellar objects, MADYS provides another particularly useful feature for the high-contrast imaging (HCI) community: namely, the capability to convert detection limit curves of a HCI observation into mass limit curves and completeness maps.

-The computation is mediated by the ``CurveObject`` class.
+The computation is mediated by the ``DetectionMap`` class.
 Let us analyze the syntax needed to initialize an instance:

 .. code-block:: python